 A: Two years of research projects showed that good soil fertility - with adequate nitrogen, proper planting depth, and pre-plant weed control - is important for a good crop.
 Growers also need to evaluate available harvesting options, because many combines are not designed for use with this crop, which is well known for its strong fiber and stalks.

-Q: If approved to receive an industrial hemp permit, what are my responsibilities?
+Q: If approved to receive a hemp permit, what are my responsibilities?

-A: Persons or institutions receiving permits to grow industrial hemp must follow the requirements outlined in their permit/contract with PDA.
-This includes payment of fees, cooperation with onsite inspections, and destruction of hemp found growing in unregistered sites that are linked to the permit.
+A: Persons or institutions receiving permits to grow hemp must follow the requirements outlined in Pennsylvania's Hemp General Permit.
+These are also highlighted in the Checklist for Application & Permit Responsibilities.
+This includes payment of fees, submission of required reports, cooperation with onsite inspections, and destruction of hemp found to be above the 0.3% compliance level.